You can edit a theme model in the software so the analysis fits with your company's language and decision structure.

 1. Select Thematic Analysis AI Software: Choose a thematic analysis AI software that suits your needs and budget.
 Thematic is a popular option known for its user-friendly interface and powerful AI capabilities.

 2. Create an Account and Upload Your Data: Sign up for a free trial or purchase a subscription to the chosen software.
-Once you have access, you can add data such as product reviews, survey responses, support chat or conversations.
+Once you have access, you can add data such as product reviews, survey responses, support chats, or conversations.
 The software should support various file formats like CSV, Excel, or plain text.

-5. Run the Thematic Analysis: Initiate the thematic analysis process.
+4. Run the Thematic Analysis: Initiate the thematic analysis process.
 The AI will automatically identify patterns and relationships in the feedback, and similar patterns of feedback will be grouped into a theme.
 The AI will take a few minutes to do a thematic analysis across all your feedback data.

-6. Review and Refine Themes: Examine the generated themes and their associated feedback.
+5. Review and Refine Themes: Examine the generated themes and their associated feedback.
 Merge, split, or rename themes as needed to ensure they accurately represent the underlying meaning in the data.

-8. Visualize and Report: Use the software's visualization tools to create charts, graphs, or word clouds that illustrate the most prevalent themes and their relationships.
+7. Visualize and Report: Use the software's visualization tools to create charts, graphs, or word clouds that illustrate the most prevalent themes and their relationships.
 Generate reports to share your findings with stakeholders.

-Large organizations like DoorDash and Atlassian depend on AI-powered analytics tools, like Thematic to create a meaningful structure out of thousands of customer comments, to quickly identify what matters to customers and why.
-This helps their decision makers to get a clear understanding of customer needs, while working in a high level of market uncertainty
+Large organizations like DoorDash and Atlassian depend on AI-powered analytics tools, like Thematic, to create a meaningful structure out of thousands of customer comments to quickly identify what matters to customers and why.
+This helps their decision makers to get a clear understanding of customer needs while working in a high level of market uncertainty.

-While there are many thematic analysis software tools out there, only a few use AI to automatically explore and analyze the qualitative data for themes.
+There are a variety of AI-powered analytics tools available, including thematic analysis software However, only the most advanced tools use Generative AI to automatically explore and analyze large sets of qualitative data for themes.

 How is Thematic different to other AI solutions?

-While Thematic is built so you can dive into and explore how the AI has analyzed the data, most AI tools are designed as a black box: You only see the input and the output, but not what happens in between.
+While Thematic is built so you can dive into and explore how the AI has analyzed your data, most AI tools are designed as a black box.
+You only see the input and the output, but not what happens in between.
 That's a big problem for thematic analysis and researchers.
 To get a proper understanding, you need to be able to explore and work with your themes.

 Feature